KraXen72/crankshaft/README.md

 - written in typescript
 - no-compromise mac, linux and windows support
 - dependencies only get imported when they are actually used

+## matchmaker (beta)

+- a customisable matchmaker (with GUI settings!) that you can use alongside/instead of the regular `F6`
+- you can enable specific regions & game modes to look for
+- set the minimum & maximum amount of players
+- set the minimum time left on a game
+- choose between `F1` or `F6` hotkey
+- the code is heavily based on matchmaker userscript by wa / @paintingofblue
+- the matchmaker is in beta, so please report any issues with it

 ## userscripts